 5 Expert Tips to Take Care of Your Cacti

-Whether you're a new plant parent amid the coronavirus pandemic or have been tending to houseplants for years, we all are looking for ways to add a bit of pep and beauty into our spaces these days.
-But you may be overlooking one type of low-maintenance plants: Cacti.
+Whether you are a new plant parent stemming from working from home or have been tending to houseplants for years, we all are looking for ways to add a bit of pep and beauty into our spaces these days.
+But you may be overlooking one type of low-maintenance plants: cacti.

-That's right, these prickly plants are well worth adding to your greenery collection and may very well be much easier to care for than you thought.
-Below, Cecilia Thon, Indoor Plant Expert at Bloomscape and Alfred Palomares, Vice President of Merchandising at 1-800-Flowers.com share their helpful guidelines for taking care of cacti.
+That's right, these prickly plants are well worth adding to your greenery collection and may be much easier to care for than you thought.
+Below, Cecilia Thon, botanist and former plant research and development associate at Bloomscape, and Alfred Palomares, vice president of merchandising at 1-800-Flowers.com, share their helpful guidelines for taking care of cacti.

 1. Give your cacti enough light.

-But not toooooo much.
+Let them soak up the sun—but not too much—and enjoy the heat.
 You want things to be just right for your prickly plant.
 "Cacti enjoy all the attention they can get from the sun and thrive in the direct light—place them in the warmest, sunniest corner of your home.
 They would love to go outside for a summer vacation if you have a sunny patio or yard.
 Bring them outside when nighttime lows are above 50°F," says Thon.
-"They will thrive outside and you will start to see them grow a lot quicker compared to being indoors.
+"They will thrive outside, and you will start to see them grow a lot quicker compared to being indoors.
 No need to worry about watering them when outdoors—the occasional rain shower should be enough for them!
 Bring them back inside at the end of summer when it starts to dip below 50°F."

-While cacti should get up to eight hours of sunlight per day, it's also important to be mindful they aren't getting too much sunlight.
+While cacti should be exposed to plenty of direct sunlight every day, it's also important to be mindful that they aren't getting too much sunlight.
 "Cacti can get sunburned.
-While they love the sun they can turn yellow or brown, and if that starts to happen, move the cactus away from its light source to cool down," recommends Palomares, who also advises that you keep your cacti away from an air conditioner or drafty windows since they enjoy warm, dry climates.
+While they love the sun they can turn yellow or brown, and if that starts to happen, move the cactus away from its light source to cool down," recommends Palomares, who also advises that you also keep your cacti away from an air conditioner or drafty windows since they enjoy warm, dry climates.